tradlyplatform/marketplace-api/puffin-v2/docs/testingapp.md

 :::important
 Tradly will need to provide you a clientID/Tenant ID.
-When your first access the app, you must enter this ID before you proceed into the app. so for the above dummy demo, 'clientdemo' is your tenantid
+When your first access the app, you must enter this ID before you proceed into the app. so for the above dummy SuperAdmin demo, 'clientdemo' is your tenantid but use 'tradlysocial' or 'luxuryfashion' when testing app as it has everything configured.
 :::

+    You can always change the tenantID from the same TradlyPlatform by going to MORE > Exit tenantID for iOS and MORE > Settings for Android.

 ### Accessing/Using your Android App